-It is also worth recalling research showing that the Agile methodology has a success rate of implemented products at the level of 55%, compared with only 29% for the still popular Waterfall methodology.
+It is also worth mention, research that shows the Agile methodology has a success rate of implemented products at the level of 55%, compared with only 29% for the still popular Waterfall methodology.

 Why this is so important

 With real and specific data, you are able to improve your product.
 In addition - your customers feel like its co-creators.
 They will support you, help to promote it, and this can also be very important.
-It is worth starting from such a point as the model of your MVP software - how do you want to show something to your customers?
+It’s good to start from your MVP software and ask yourself - how do you want to show something to your customers?
 Familiarize yourself with the three most popular MVP models that work and have been used by major entrepreneurs.